Calculate the VOC in your vapor space

 PURGIT solves that problem by mixing the tank vapor.
 And because we mix the vapor, our proprietary system allows us to get a representative sample of the tank vapor.

 Keep in mind that unless your tank is confirmed to drain all the cargo, it will most likely have puddles of cargo on the floor and those puddles are evaporating and they will continue to evaporate into the vapor space, regenerating the VOC concentration in the vapor space.
 Please note that testing the vapor space right after the tank has been emptied will probably not be accurate because of the replacement air drawn into the tank.
 The mechanics of acquiring a representative sample of the tank vapor is a problem.
-There is no good way to reach out into the tank to get an accurate sample, unless you use the PURGIT system.
+There is no good way to get an accurate sample, unless you use the PURGIT system.

-PURGIT has solves the problem of sampling by mixing the vapors in the tank.
+PURGIT solves the problem of sampling by mixing the vapors in the tank.
 The PURGIT closed loop system eliminates dead air and increases the rate of evaporation from the floor.
 That makes the tank vapor homogeneous for testing and VOC is removed efficiently.

 PURGIT is a company in Houston Texas that does tank vapor control as a service and sells tank vapor control equipment.
 We can be reached at telephone # 713-201-7517.